Skip to Content

 Ganders Have Excellent Vision and Observe Potential Threats Closely

-As a gander’s main priority is to protect his family, especially when they’re foraging for grass control, he’ll fiercely defend his territory.
+His priority is protecting his family, and he’ll fiercely defend his territory.

 Defending Behavior